stanbrub/benchmark/docs/gc/gc-report.md

 We are covering only JVM 17 and JVM 25.
 This presents an interesting challenge, because GC options have changed dramatically in the four years in between.
 For example, ZGC generational didn't exist in JVM 17, while ZGC non-generational doesn't exist in JVM 25.
 The approach taken here was to use the options that will likely be the defaults in JVM 25+ and then try to use the nearest approximation in JVM 17.

-One other thing to note is that, judging by recent jdk release notes, the strategy for GCs going forward is to make GCs more self-tuning.
+One other thing to note is that, judging by recent JDK release notes, the strategy for GCs going forward is to make GCs more self-tuning.
 Since the GC's top priority is keeping the application running, the GC can override user-supplied settings if it needs to.
 The JVM options used for this effort are intentionally minimal and tend to rely more on defaults.

 ## TL;DR

 Here are some highlights from the data:
-- For best Static throughput, use G1 or Parallel
+- For best Static throughput, use G1 or G1 THP.
+(Others degrade by 4% to 22%)
-- For best Ticking throughput, use G1, but expect higher jitter
+- For best Ticking throughput, use G1, but expect higher jitter.
+(5% to 12% more)
-- For lowest jitter, use Shenandoah (though it's lower throughput than G1)
+- For lowest jitter, use Shenandoah, though it's lower throughput than G1.
+(9% to 15% less)
+- For best 100ms cycle throughput-jitter combo, use Shenandoah THP (3rd-5th best throughput, best jitter)
-- For best combination of Ticking throughput and jitter, use Shenandoah Huge Pages
+- For best 1sec cycle combo of throughput and jitter, use G1 THP (best throughput, 3rd best jitter)
-- ZGC struggles with Deephaven cycles, especially Filters, with higher jitter and lower throughput
-- For a boost to throughput on >= 8G heap with low jitter regression, use huge memory pages (THP)
-- No difference in advice between 1sec and 100ms cycles

 ## The Benchmarks

 The benchmarks used for this effort are not the nightly benchmarks, which run single operations typically for 8-10 seconds.
 Instead a longer running and smaller benchmark set is used that covers categories of operations.
-This set typically runs for 1.5 mins to 2 mins.
+This set typically runs for 1.5 mins to 2 mins, lazily reading from a large parquet file.
 The idea is to use few benchmarks to cover much of the operational code base.
 These are referred to as "Training Benchmarks".

 - AggBy: Runs multiple mathematical operations like avg, std, var, min, max, etc
 - Filter: Runs `where_in` and `where` filters